 The new triangulation must have the property that the original triangulation can be read off after subdivision.
 The standard subdivisions given by \Cref{lem:subdivision} add many new vertices in the interiors of the $n$-simplices that all have {\em bounded degree}.
 We can choose the degrees in $K(\sigma)$ of the vertices of $\sigma$ to be larger than this bound, which allows the original triangulation to be recovered.

-Suppose that an LLCD family is given by a finite set of labeled models $\EuM$.
-Let $Z$ be a set consisting of one labeled $n$-simplex from each isomorphism class of labeled $n$-simplices appearing in $\EuM$.
+Suppose that an LLCD family is given by a finite set of labeled local models $\EuM$.
+Let $Z$ be a set consisting of one labeled $n$-simplex from each label-preserving isomorphism class of labeled $n$-simplices appearing in $\EuM$.

 By \Cref{lem:subdivision}, there is a set $Y$ that consists of $|Z|$ distinct standard subdivisions of an $n$-simplex with the following properties.
 Each complex $K(\sigma)\in Y$ is a triangulation of an $n$-simplex $\sigma$ such that $\bdy K(\sigma)=\bdy\sigma$.
 Every vertex $v\in\bdy K(\sigma)$ has degree larger than $\Lambda=2(n+1)$, and every pair of distinct vertices in $\bdy K(\sigma)\cup \bdy K(\sigma')$ has different degrees for any $n$-simplices $\sigma$ and $\sigma'$.
 In particular, the standard subdivisions $K(\sigma)$ are {\em asymmetric} which means that there are no non-trivial simplicial automorphisms of the triangulation.